Why We Farm

 Farming is something you’re born to do or it draws you in.
 There’s many reasons our partners and farm crews love being a part of agriculture.
 For some, it’s the pride that comes from growing food and feeding not only a nation, but the world.
 For others, working outside and getting to use their hands is reward enough.

 There are other rewards as well.
 We love being a part of our community and supporting it through 4H and FFA auctions, sponsoring recreational sports teams and helping service groups however we can.
-It’s not just about being a successful company but also trying to find a way to help build successful communities for our employees and children.
+It’s not just about being a successful company but also trying to find a way to help build successful communities for our teammates and children.

 Living and working in the Klamath Basin also means you get to see the wonders of nature.
 Since we farm in the Great Pacific Flyway, we get to see a variety of water fowl, raptors, and creatures that lurk in the waters such as otters and turtles.
 Deer are abundant, and occasionally our farm crews get to see the random bear or cougar.